The Secrets And Myths Of Marinades, Brinerades, And How Gashing Can Make Them Work Better

-2, and it has 18 atoms, and garlic powder is more complex than that.
+2, and it has 18 atoms, and garlic powder is even larger and more complex than that.

 On top of this, most marinades have a lot of oil in them.
 And meat is mostly water.
 As we all know, oil and water don't mix.
 That oil is just not getting past the microscopic cracks and dents in the surface.

 Sugar can move inward a bit after days of marinating, but most ingredients go no further than the surface.
 There are important exceptions: Fish, shellfish, eggplant, and mushrooms, for example, absorb marinades more rapidly and deeply (see the photos at right).
 But for most meats and veggies, the benefit of marinades is that they flavor the surface.
 We are often bamboozled into thinking the marinade has soaked in because the knife, fork, and liquid on the plate are full of marinade flavor, because the flavors on the surface get on our tongue, and they get pushed down into the meat by our teeth.

 Try this experiment: Marinate a 2" thick porkchop as long as you like in whatever you like.
 Since your marinade probably has some salt in it, take another 2" chop and just salt it.
 Cook them side by side, bring them in and rinse them off to remove as much surface flavor as possible.
 Then cut off the outer 1/4" of both.
 Be very very careful to not let the juices from the outsides touch the center.
 Now have a friend serve you tastes of both without telling you which is which.
 Hard to tell apart, aren't they?
 They both taste like plain ol' pork.
 You might taste salt, but no sugar, garlic, pepper, or whatever.

 If you marinate thin slices of meat, say 1/2" thick skirt steak, the flavors may penetrate 1/8" on either side and so it will get close to the center, especially since skirt steak has loose fibers running parallel to the surface, but not thick pieces.
 Think of prime rib.
 The outside crust really tastes like the seasonings while the center tastes like plain old beef.